Gammaglobulino/invaders/README.md

-# invaders
+# Invaders Game
-This is the popular arcade game built using Rust
+This is the popular arcade game built using Rust.

 Enjoy